scottgal/mostlylucid.dse/code_evolver/SIGNALR_QUICKSTART.md

 ## ✅ Complete!
 Ready to Use

-You now have a full SignalR integration system that lets you train your Code Evolver system from streaming task data.
+You now have a full SignalR integration system that lets you train your mostlylucid DiSE system from streaming task data.

 ## Installation